 There are a few different hair accessories I use, but the effect is all the same.
 It’s just a matter of finding out which one you prefer, and what works best for your hair.
 You can use an Invisibobble, which are great for fine hair.
 I’ve got a lot of hair though, so I find they get tangled in my curls when I pull them out in the morning.
 Top Tip: if your Invisibobble gets stretched out, simply put it in bowl of hot water, and it will shrink back to it’s original shape!
 I’ve found that only works with genuine Invisibobbles though, not the generic ones.

 Satin scrunchies circa the 1980’s are back in fashion, and great for protecting curly hair at night!
 My one is from Coorie Curls and I love it!
+You can get 5% off using my code CURLYCAILIN5.
 If you’ve got long hair, loop your hair twice into a loose bun to protect it at night.
 This will prevent the ends of your hair from getting stretched and flattened out, losing curl pattern and definition.
 Although my satin scrunchie doesn’t get tangled in my hair, it does pull my curls a little when I pull it out the next day because I have to loop it twice.
 One loop is too loose to hold my hair up securely throughout the night.

 My favourite way to put my hair up in a pineapple is using the Puff Cuff.
+Get 10% off code CURLYCAILIN10.
 It took me a while to learn how to secure them in my hair, and get them back out again.
 But once I got the hang of them, I use them all the time now.
 They don’t disturb or ruin my curls when I’m putting them in, or taking them out.
 I use the mini Puff Cuff size most of the time, but if you’ve got fine hair use the micro.
 Which is also great for half up, half down styles.
-Check out my Amazon shop for Junior and Original sizes too.
+Check out my Amazon shop for Junior and Original sizes too, or use code CURLYCAILIN10 to get 10% off on the Puff Cuff website.

 I got a great laugh when I got some sent to my cousin.
 He didn’t know what to think when they arrived, labelled as a Puff Cuff and looking like some kind of torture device/sex toy!
 I love Puff Cuffs because they don’t pull the curls, or leave any kind of bend or mark in my hair either.
 So when I take my hair down, it looks just as good as when I put it up!